 Spider/insect repellents for the camera, contact sprays, aerosol sprays and web eliminators around the wireless outdoor security cameras but not directly to the lens, for example, Permethrin, will help exterminate bug infestation.

-Regular cleaning the camera exterior, housing, enclosures, cover, or shield with a soft-bristled brush also help keep the outdoor surveillance camera clean.
+Another way to keep bugs away from security cameras is to regularly clean the camera exterior, housing, enclosures, cover, or shield with a soft-bristled brush, which also helps keep the outdoor surveillance camera clean.

-When you are in areas with very cold winter hitting below zero or hot summer hitting 105f, your video surveillance system or outdoor security cameras could potentially suffer if they are not designed to work in sub-zero cold weather or scorching hot summer.
+When you are in areas with very cold winter hitting below zero or hot summer hitting 105°F, your video surveillance system or wireless outdoor security cameras could potentially suffer if they are not designed to work in sub-zero cold weather or scorching hot summer.

 Besides, there are all sorts of weather conditions & elements that you need to protect your outdoor cameras from.